Actindo-AG/Documentation/Channels/Operation/04_ManageOrdersReturns.md

 ![Orders](../../Assets/Screenshots/Channels/OrdersReturns/Orders/Orders.png "[Orders]")

 1. Click the *All connections* drop-down list and select the connection for which you want to import the orders.
 All supported connections for import are displayed in the list.
-    Only the orders of the selected connection are displayed in the list of orders.
+    The orders of the selected connection are displayed in the list of orders.

     ![Orders connection](../../Assets/Screenshots/Channels/OrdersReturns/Orders/OrdersConnection.png "[Orders connection]")